jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

-## Lab 5: Exploring Project Jalapeno [30 Min]
+## Lab 5: Project Jalapeno and Host-Based SRv6 [30 Min]

 ### Description
-In Lab 5 we will explore the open-source Jalapeno data infrastructure platform.
+In Lab 5 we will explore the open-source Jalapeno platform and the power of SRv6 as a truly end-to-end technology through host-based SRv6.
 Jalapeno is designed to run on Kubernetes (K8s), which allows for easy integration into existing environments and supports deployment on bare metal, VMs, or in a public cloud.
 Kubernetes experience is not required for this lab as K8s has been preinstalled on the Jalapeno VM and we have included the required *kubectl* validation commands.
 We've also included a brief guide to installing Kubernetes on your own host or VM: [K8s Install Instructions](lab_5/k8s-install-instructions.md).

 Prior to exploring Jalapeno we will configure BGP Monitoring Protocol (BMP) on our route reflectors.

+This lab is divided into two main sections:
+* Exploring the Jalapeno platform and a "databases and APIs" apprach to SDN topology modeling
+* Giving applications or workloads the ability to control their own SRv6 paths through the use of host-based SRv6

 At the end of this lab we will explore the power of combining topology modeling in Jalapeno and SRv6 as a platform for network service innovation.
 We will demonstrate three service use cases which are not possible with classic MPLS networks.

 ## Contents
-- [Lab 5: Exploring Project Jalapeno \[30 Min\]](#lab-5-exploring-project-jalapeno-30-min)
+- [Lab 5: Project Jalapeno and Host-Based SRv6 \[30 Min\]](#lab-5-project-jalapeno-and-host-based-srv6-30-min)
   - [Description](#description)
 - [Contents](#contents)
 - [Lab Objectives](#lab-objectives)